 Ms. Ansari is experienced in handling both federal and state tax controversies in relation to income, withholding tax and sales and use tax issues.
 She represents clients before the taxing authorities, in audits and in negotiating settlements, and has appeared in New Jersey Tax Court.

-Ms. Ansari has a particular focus and interest in non-profits and provides advice on various issues that affect non-profits and that include formation of public charities and private foundations, including those with foreign operations, supporting organization issues, guidance relating to the unrelated business income tax, private foundation excise taxes, non-profit governance and real property tax exemption.
+Ms. Ansari has a particular focus and interest in non-profits and provides advice on various issues that affect both New York and New Jersey non-profit entities.
+She counsels on issues relating to the formation of public charities and private foundations, including those with foreign operations, supporting organization issues, guidance relating to the unrelated business income tax, private foundation excise taxes, non-profit governance and real property tax exemption.
 Ms. Ansari's practice also covers various aspects of estate planning, including drafting charitable remainder trusts.

 Ms. Ansari has published “In the Line of Fire: Helping Employees After a Disaster,” in the March 2013 issue of COMMERCE.
 She has also published “The Leveraged Partnership-Have Your Cake and Eat it Too,” in the Winter 2010 edition of The Practical Tax Lawyer.
 Ms. Ansari has had various speaking engagements including at the NJICLE 2013 Leonard M. Goldberg Federal Tax Law Symposium, on “Recent Developments in Unrelated Business Taxable Income.”